fufexan/nix-gaming/README.md

-`wine-osu`                | Wine optimized for low latency `wine-tkg`                | Wine optimized for games `winestreamproxy`         | Wine-Discord RPC (broken)
+`wine-osu`                | Wine optimized for low latency `wine-tkg`                | Wine optimized for games `winestreamproxy`         | Wine-Discord RPC (broken) `proton-ge`               | Custom build of Proton with the most recent bleeding-edge Proton Experimental WINE

 * To run FAF, first run Supreme Commander: Forged Alliance via Steam normally at least once.
 After you make sure it works, run `faf-client-setup` to set up the